 The last flying Icelandic DC-3 could be ruined in days when a group of aviation enthusiasts rallied around the plane.
-They convinced the state-owner to let them take care of it and later to make the veteran-plane welcomed guest on all aviation events in Iceland.
-Flugblogger learned how “DC3 Þristavinir” (Friends of DC-3) manage to stay on the wing, transfer the knowledge about the plane to a younger generation and when Icelandic DC-3 will fly with passengers again.
+They convinced the state owner to let them take care of it and later to make the veteran plane welcome guests at all aviation events in Iceland.
+Flugblogger learned how “DC3 Þristavinir” (Friends of DC-3) managed to stay on the wing, transfer the knowledge about the plane to a younger generation, and when Icelandic DC-3 will fly with passengers again.

 The last from its tribe

 Douglas planes have a remarkable image in Iceland.
-First “Dakota” planes had appeared on the island during World War II, later in peacetime became the main aircraft for developing aviation of the tiny country, which became truly independent in 1946.
+The first “Dakota” planes appeared on the island during World War II, later in peacetime became the main aircraft for developing aviation of the tiny country, which became truly independent in 1946.
 Back then DC-3 and DC-6B performed major flights, linking main towns of Iceland.

-For the US army, Iceland continued to be an important place in North Atlantic, thanks to the American airbase in Keflavik, which keep running after 1945.
-Transport planes performed refuel stops during supply flights across Atlantic and served local duties.
+For the US army, Iceland continued to be an important place in the North Atlantic, thanks to the American airbase in Keflavik, which kept running after 1945.
+Transport planes performed refuel stops during supply flights across the Atlantic and served local duties.

-DC-3 and DC-6B fit the requirements for both, civil and militaries, thanks to its ability performing flight in a severe climate.
+DC-3 and DC-6B fit the requirements for both, civil and militaries, thanks to their ability to perform flight in a severe climate.
 “Accident of Geysir” is one of the stories, which illustrate this thesis the best.
-It is such remarkable, so worst to be told.
+It is such remarkable, so deserves to be told.

 It was a regular flight of the US Army DC-6B to Reykjavik when the plane encountered bad visibility and strong wind over Iceland.
-The conditions were so bad that the plane did not manage to reach the destination.
+The conditions were so bad that the plane did not manage to reach its destination.
 The crew decided to perform an emergency landing on top of Vatnaökull, the biggest glacier in Europe.
-Four days the crew were fighting for their lives, meanwhile, rescue teams from Akureyri and Reykjavik were trying to reach the landing spot.
-When the weather allowed, the militaries send a DC-3 on ski from Keflavik airbase to save the people.
-All onboard, but they could not take-off again.
+For four days the crew were fighting for their lives, meanwhile, rescue teams from Akureyri and Reykjavik were trying to reach the landing spot.
+When the weather allowed, the militaries sent a DC-3 on ski from Keflavik airbase to save the people.
+All onboard, but they could not take off again.
 At this moment the first rescue team arrived and took them all to Akureyri.
 The DC-3 was left abandoned on the glacier.

 Tómas Helgason does not remember when he saw the TF-NPK for the first time.
-Meanwhile, he spent childhood near the aerodrome in Sauðarkrökkur on the north of Iceland, where he started to watch the plane from the very early age.
+Meanwhile, he spent his childhood near the aerodrome in Sauðarkrökkur in the north of Iceland, where he started to watch the plane from a very early age.
 It could be that TF-NPK was among them.
 He touched the yoke of this plane in 1986 and was piloting it until 2013, combining it with the training of other pilots on the DC-3.